 If you are new to gardening, it is always best to start with a small garden.
 You may be surprised how much time it takes to tend to your garden.

 Before you get too far into how to start a garden, you really need to be aware of your climate zone.
-With this information you’ll be able to know which vegetables will do well in your area as the best time to plant and harvest them.
-You can head over to the USDA site here and input your zip code to find which climate zone you are in.
+With this information you’ll be able to know which vegetables will do well in your area as the best time to plant and harvest them for the right growing season.

 Make sure when you are carving out your garden space that you keep that in mind.
 If you are worried you don’t have a dedicated space in your yard that will get that much full sun, you may want to consider container gardening.